jfrsbg/flutter_finance_app/README.md

 # Finance App
+First of all, I'm not a designer, I'm a developer.
+So, just because
+I don't want to waste my time thinking in UI/UX I just got this
+template on internet and transformed it in a real app using Flutter.

 This layout in flutter was created by me but the template in XD was
 created by Mithun Ray that made this template available for free.